gpertea/tensorQTL_R/README.md

 ### 3. Run tensorQTL: 03_run_tensorqtl.ipynb

-In order to start this notebook, you have to activate the proper `tensorqtl` environment:
+In order to start this notebook, you have to activate the proper `tf` environment:

-`conda activate tensorqtl`
+`conda activate tf`

 Then jupyter lab can be started with `jupyter lab` command, then in the browser UI that opens, load the `03_run_tensorqtl.ipynb` script.
 Chunks have to be executed in order.